Chart Color Schemes

 Karabar has a typical household mix, with a fairly typical median household size

 Family households account for 73.2% of all households, including 33.0% couples with children, 24.6% couples without children, and 14.2% single parent families.
-Non-family households make up the remaining 26.8%, with lone person households at 24.6% and group households comprising 2.2% of the total.
-The median household size is 2.6 people, which matches the average for the Rest of NSW.
+Non-family households constitute the remaining 26.8%, with lone person households at 24.6% and group households making up 2.2%.
+The median household size is 2.6 people, aligning with the average for the Rest of NSW.

 Frequently Asked Questions - Households